ofavre/TwistIDE/README.md

 How to start working ?
 ----------------------

-1. Make sure you have enough free space
+1. Make sure you have enough free space (about 10GB for LLVM & pals in Debug+Assert only)
 2. Clone the repository
-3. Install llvm/clang (for compilation), python-dev and swig (necessary for LLDB's python interface generation), libeditline-dev
+3. Install llvm/clang (for compilation), python-dev and swig (necessary for LLDB's python interface generation), libedit-dev
 4. Run “get_llvm.sh”, which will checkout all the needed sources and start building on Debug
-5. Have a coffee/tea while compiling :)
+5. Have a coffee/tea while compiling :) (can take a few hours for Debug+Assert)
+6. Enjoy !